manishdevdi/python-sql-assignment/README.md

 # 🐍 Python & SQL Mini Project Assignment

-This repository contains the completed tasks from a Python & SQL assignment, showcasing data engineering, cleaning, and querying skills using Python (Pandas) and SQL.
+This repository contains the solution to a short assignment provided as part of the internship selection process at Data Arize Technologies.

 ## 📁 Project Structure
 ```